adityainbits/Induction/README.md

 ---

 ## *Day 2*.
 The second day at GNDEC starts with an English proficiency test followed by mathametics.
-This test was of 30 marks and the duration was around 50 minutes and my tests went well it was a basic class 12th test
+This test was of 30 marks and the duration was around 50 minutes and my tests went well it was all about class 12th basic questions.

 #### 🔹***Lecture*** 1. - ***Dr. Arashdeep Singh***
 #### 🔺***Topic*** - ***Food A Pivotal Role In a Student's Overall Wellness***